thedynamiclinker/sudocode/mnt/sinai.md

 ![[proto-sinaitic-decipherment-07.jpg]]

-The Author need only provide the images.
+The Authors need only to provide the images.

 ![[mnt-sinai-30.png]]